 You can have different policies applied to 2 or more groups of users, based on their needs.

-You should block any scripting interpreters not used on a specific machine / server / subnet for business purposes – that includes python, perl, cscript, on some machines – even powershell.exe, AutoIt, etc. One more idea on PowerShell – you should DISABLE it with a policy for all non-administrative users.
-Administrators should only be able to use it on specific machines.
-Keep in mind that powershell is called “a post-exploitation framework” by hackers – they value it more than gold when available after an initial compromise.
+You should block any scripting interpreters not used on a specific machine/server/subnet for business purposes – that includes python, Perl, cscript, on some machines – even powershell.exe, AutoIt, etc. One more idea on PowerShell – you should DISABLE it with a policy for all non-administrative users, and administrators should only use it on specific machines.
+Remember that Powershell is called “a post-exploitation framework” by hackers – they value it more than gold when available after an initial compromise.

 Finally, this document is in the list of references of this book at the end of it – but I know nobody reads the list of references.
 But you should read it! https://dl.mandiant.com/EE/library/MIRcon2014/MIRcon_2014_IR_Track_APT_Detection.pdf

 Using password-based authentication is a call for trouble.
 Your passwords (and even Kerberos authentication tickets) can be stolen in so many different ways there is not enough space on one page to list them.
 Think software keyloggers, hardware keyloggers (wired and wireless, including ones planted inside your keyboard), remote micro cameras, exploits, etc.

 One of the best solution to thwart attempts to use a stolen password to authenticate to your critical servers is 2-factor authentication.

 http://blogs.msdn.com/b/rds/archive/2014/04/30/using-rd-gateway-with-azure-multi-factor-authentication.aspx is one suggestion by Microsoft on using Azure services for 2-factor auth.